sarahloui-se/responsive-flexbox-nav/README.md

 This will be used for my website, and is somewhere for me to document my learning, as I've had very little experience working with Javascript.

-**Last update @ 2021-01-10:**
+**Last update @ 2021-01-10:**<br />
-I've managed to get this navigation functional enough with my design.
-The next step is to get the Javascript to toggle the box shadow on and off depending on the screen size.
-I also need to play with the CSS to get the design how I intended it to be.
+It turns out that I didn't need to add to the JS at all; my HTML was structured badly.
+HTML structure has been corrected, and the navigation now functions correctly with most of what I intended for the design.The next step is to modify the CSS to improve the design.